 Your physician may specify a brand name to treat your thyroid condition because the potency of generic thyroxine has a history of varying considerably.
 These variations come from many manufacturers and formulations used by different companies.

 Some of the most common side effects of levothyroxine include:

 Levothyroxine interacts with some medications, meaning that some drugs (including some common over-the-counter meds, like aspirin) may cause changes in thyroid hormone levels and side effects.
-This affects the effectiveness and toxicity profiles of other medications.
-The extra five minutes you'll spend at the pharmacy counter for the pharmacist consult will be well worth it so they can fully educate you about any interactions!
+These interactions can affect the effectiveness and toxicity profiles of other medications.
+The extra five minutes you'll spend at the pharmacy counter for the pharmacist consult will be well worth it to educate you about any interactions fully!

-Liothyronine contains the synthetic form of T3, which works at the cellular level to help with the delivery of oxygen and energy to cells, tissues, and glands throughout the body.
+Liothyronine is the generic formulation of thyroid hormone, triiodothyronine (T3).
+T3 is the active thyroid hormone that works at the cellular level to help deliver oxygen and energy to cells, tissues, and glands throughout the body.

-If the above side effects do not go away or they become severe, reach out to your practitioner.
+If the above side effects do not go away or become severe, reach out to your practitioner.

 Find inspiration for a healthy way to support your thyroid